rackerlabs/otter/doc/standards.rst

    http://www.voidspace.org.uk/python/mock/helpers.html#autospeccing), so your tests do not pass by accident (e.g. when a mock evaluates to true, or when calling assert_X just calls a mock rather than the actually assert method)
 #.
-Be careful when mocking functions that return Deferred and expected to be called again in a single test.
+When mocking a function that returns a Deferred and is expected to be called multiple times you
-   If you set return_value to a Deferred, that same object is returned every time the function is called.
-So, if in first call this returned Deferred is waiting on on another Deferred and this function is called again then same deferred is returned and results will be unexpected.
-Instead, use side_effect since a new Deferred object is returned everytime
+   should set side_effect to a function that will return a new Deferred for each call.
+If you simply set return_value to an instance of a Deferred all callers of the mocked function will receive the same Deferred.

 ----------------------------
 Interface testing guidelines